 Nursing Theory and Practice introduces learners to the theories supporting holistic and professional practice.
 It provides an opportunity to develop caring skills and attitudes necessary for the performance of a range of essential skills.
 Learners will develop the relevant practical skills to include the recording of temperature, respiration, pulse, blood pressure and fluid balance.
 The focus of the learning will be the provision of individualised holistic care.

-The Care Skills module involves developing knowledge and skills to meet the differing individual needs of patient/resident through the use of practical skills.
+The Care Skills component involves developing knowledge and skills to meet the differing individual needs of patient/resident through the use of practical skills.
 While at the same time maintaining the person’s autonomy/independence dignity and privacy.
 All of these practical skills are taught in the college in a fully equipped simulated healthcare environment.
 The skills will then be practiced by the student during work-experience placement in a healthcare setting.

 Care support explores the roles and responsibility of a healthcare worker, as part of a team multidisciplinary team.
 There is an emphasis on understanding the needs of the patient/resident and how to provide enhanced quality of care.
-This module is about exploring personal planning and growth as a student HCA through reflection in a caring profession.
+This component is about exploring personal planning and growth as a student HCA through reflection in a caring profession.

 Care of the Older Person